-Having just returned from a two-week retreat I feel the effects of slowing down.
+Having just returned from a two-week meditation practice retreat, I feel the effects of slowing down.
 “Why would you do that?” asked a friend at our weekly meditation practice group.
 Its a great question.
 This is the only time I leave my young child.
 Its not because its relaxing in any conventional sense.

 We live in community with 100 other people and spend 9 hours a days doing sitting meditation practice.
 Waking up before 6 am and winding down around 9 pm each night is our schedule.
 So in many ways its like motherhood.
 There are no breaks.
 Nights can be disturbed by dreams, altitude or the unwanted felt emotions that come.
 On day 5 this year, a smoke alarm went off at 2am.
 We evacuated into the snow coughing out the smoke of a forgotten pot left on the stove.